Luke Torian

 Luke E. Torian (born May 30, 1958) is an American politician.
 Since 2010 he has served in the Virginia House of Delegates, representing the 24th district in the Prince William County suburbs of Washington, D.C.
 He is a member of the Democratic Party.

 In 2019, Torian introduced and passed House bills on a variety of issues, from expediting the screening process for community-based and institutional long-term care services (HB 2474) to extending the benefits of the Virginia Military Survivors and Dependents Education Program to the spouse or child of a veteran with at least a 90 percent permanent, service-related disability (HB 2685).

-As of May 2020, Torian serves as Chair of the Appropriations Committee and as a member of the General Laws and Rules Committee.
+As of 2026, Torian serves as chair of the Appropriations Committee and also chairs General Laws and Rules subcommittees.
 He has previously served on the Agriculture, Chesapeake and Natural Resources Committee and the Counties, Cities and Towns Committee.

 Early life and education

 Torian was born in Roxboro, North Carolina.
 He received a B.A. degree in political science from Winston-Salem State University in 1980.
 Training to become a Baptist minister, he received a master's degree in divinity in 1984 from the School of Theology at Virginia Union University, and a doctorate in ministry from the Howard University School of Divinity in 1987.

 Torian worked for the Fellowship of Christian Athletes for eight years.
 He was pastor of Gilfield Baptist Church in Charles City County, Virginia 1990-1995.
 Since then, he has been pastor of First Mount Zion Baptist Church in Dumfries.